-The current position is that mobile phones may be used to make or answer a call, play music or as a GPS, as long as the phone is in a cradle fixed to the vehicle, doesn’t obscure the view of the road.
-If it is not secured or not in a cradle, it can be operated without touching any part of the phone is touched or otherwise manipulated.
+The current position is that mobile phones may be used by fully licensed riders to make or answer a call, play music or as a GPS, as long as the phone is in a cradle fixed to the vehicle and doesn’t obscure the view of the road.
+If it is not secured or not in a cradle, it can be operated provided no part of the phone is touched or otherwise manipulated.

 Texting, using social media, emailing, taking photos or holding the phone within a vehicle is banned in NSW.